vzrus/YAF-and-MojoPortal-Add-Ons/README.txt

 2.1.
 Put the new 'YAF' folder into MP 'Web' folder.
 Don't add it to MP solution!

 2.2.
-Put YetAnotherForum.Mojo.Src folder into MP main solution folder.
+Put YAF-and-MojoPortal-Add-Ons folder into MP main solution folder.

 3. Merge configs - look for example working config in the folder (Web.sample.config).
 Just replace you connection strings.
 For further details go to MP site.
 Fix merged web.config
 Set this value in web.config